JetBrains/kotlin-web-site/pages/docs/reference/generics.md

 </div>

-A where clause creates an intersection type; each sub-clause must be satisfied.
-In the above example, the threshold and all list items must implement *both* CharSequence and Comparable.
+The passed type must satisfy all conditions of the `where` clause simultaneously.
+In the above example, the `T` type must implement *both* `CharSequence` and `Comparable`.

 ## Type erasure